afsa/super-detector-py/docs/source/install.rst

     conda activate SuperDetectorPy
     pip install -r requirements.txt

-Verify that the installation was successful by running
+Verify that the installation was successful by running:

 .. code-block:: bash